mrmilu/schema_data_loader/README.md

 ```

 ### Working with unions
-In some cases you would one property that can be from different kind of types,
+In some cases you can have a property that can be different kind of types,
 that's what's called [union types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types)
 in TypeScript.
-As well as we have to decorate a nested object with the `@Type` decorator we should also do it
+Just like we have to decorate a nested object with the `@Type` decorator we should also do it
 for properties that are unions, either if they are entities or not.
 This package uses the `subTypes` metadata given by the `@Type` decorator
 to resolve possible entities of multiple types.